uwescience/HackWeek-Writeup/paper.md

 - How to evaluate a hack week?
 - What are measures of success?
 How do we define success in the first place?

+## Dos and Donts

+- A place to put in small things that work or DON'T work.
+- If something is a big point, it should get a section above.
+- If something is a small point, it can live here in a grab-bag of points.

 ## Conclusion & Summary